Lalalaconcerto/Birdmood-Dissertation/README.md

 | ----------------------------------- |
 | Prusa 3D printer                    |

+### Physical map:

+The pysical maps are shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Human-bird%20sound%20interaction%20device/Pyhical%20map%20Pi).

+### **Enclosure:**

+ The container of the Rasoberry Pi is made by WoodPLA material and printed by a Prusa 3D printer.
+The design sketches are shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Human-bird%20sound%20interaction%20device/Enclosure%20design%20Pi).

+### **Circuit Diagram**:

+The circuit diagram is shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Human-bird%20sound%20interaction%20device/Circuit%20diagram%20Pi).

-## **Bird Emotion Notification based on a RGB LED text display.**
+## 3. **Bird Emotion Notification based on a RGB LED text display.**

 The device displays the emotion classified by a RGB LED text display based on ESP8266.

 Training results are transferred to MQTT and subscribed on ESP8266.
 Then different texts express the different emotions of the bird by illuminated text.
-The overview of the electronic and mechanical design of the bird emotion notification device based on ESP8266 is shown in Birdmood hardware handover document.
+The overview of the electronic and mechanical design of the bird emotion notification device based on ESP8266 is shown [here](https://github.com/Lalalaconcerto/Birdmood-Dissertation/tree/main/Bird%20emotion%20notification%20device).

 ### **Code design:**